HKornchanok/ChangeSolver-DP-BFS/README.md

 ### Coin Combination Algorithm

-The application implements a sophisticated algorithm for finding optimal coin combinations using denominations [11, 7, 5, 1].
-The algorithm adaptively employs different strategies based on the amount being processed, providing an optimal balance between memory efficiency, runtime performance, and solution completeness.
+This application implements an advanced algorithm for finding optimal coin combinations using denominations [11, 7, 5, 1].
+The algorithm dynamically selects strategies based on the input amount, balancing memory efficiency, runtime performance, and solution completeness.

 ### Core Algorithm Architecture